 I am willing to bet that most of us view comment sections as toxic pits of vomit and despair.
 If you ever want to destroy your faith in humanity, just visit the comments section of any divisive article.
 The stench of rotting feces is enough to drop an elephant.

 And so, the toxic combination of anonymity, armchair bravery, and unchecked ignorance turned comment sections into hate-spewing platforms where the core topic is irrelevant.
 These days, it doesn’t even matter what the article is about.
-It could be a recipe for blackened catfish and the comments section will be loaded with racism, sexism, and the latest conspiracy theories.
+It could be a recipe for chicken soup and the comments section will be loaded with racism, sexism, and the latest conspiracy theories.
 The entire point was lost and the conversation died.
 The loons took over the asylum and turned commentary into an all-caps pissing contest.

 And that’s just the crazies.
 I haven’t even mentioned the trolls and spammers yet.
 These professional griefers plague the online world and are the bane of content providers.
 As one such provider, I spent way too much time trying to keep these assholes in check.
 For every one comment I approved as relevant to the content, I denied 100 trolls, bots, and spammers (and I wish that was an exaggeration).
 It was a laborious time sink that bottomed out the cost-benefit ratio.
 Thus, I decided to disabled comments across my entire network.